DisCoTec/discotec.github.io/2021/README.md

 -->

 ## Proceedings
 The proceedings of the conference are published in [LNCS-IFIP](https://www.springer.com/series/8345) volumes.
+These shall be open access from the [IFIP digital library](https://hal.inria.fr/IFIP/page/conferences) after a 3-year embargo.

 ## Special issues
 The individual conferences will organise special issues of extended and selected papers in reputable journal such as [Logical Methods in Computer Science](https://lmcs.episciences.org) and [Journal of Parallel and Distributed Computing](https://www.journals.elsevier.com/journal-of-parallel-and-distributed-computing).